Privacy Settings

 Route 1

-The traditional route takes you from Interlaken Ost station to the peak via 2 changes in Lauterbrunnen and Kleine Scheidegg.
-This route takes around 2 hours.
+The traditional route takes around 2 hours and takes you from Interlaken Ost station to the peak via 2 changes in Lauterbrunnen and Kleine Scheidegg.

-The route is very scenic and on the last journey the train stops at couple of times at viewing points that give breath taking views of the glacier.
+The route is very scenic, and on the last journey, the train stops a couple of times at viewing points that give breathtaking views of the glacier.
+These little photo stops also help you to get acclimatized to the rarer air as you ascend.

 Route 2